 A California surgeon has been disciplined for removing a prisoner’s healthy kidney and leaving the diseased one intact.

-The Orange County Register reported the state medical board placed Dr. Charles Coonan Streit on probation for three years.
+The Orange County Register reported Tuesday that the state medical board placed Dr. Charles Coonan Streit on probation for three years.

 The board said Streit, a urologist who has had his license for 41 years, relied on memory to decide which kidney to remove because he didn’t have access to the patient’s complete medical records.